tongthang0104/AboutMe/README.md

 ### AboutMe Scene

 Build a view with at least 10 facts that you could use to introduce yourself.
-List goals, motivations, hobbies, or personal favorites.
+List go1als, motivations, hobbies, or personal favorites.
 Include a photo.

 1. Open the ViewController scene in Main.storyboard
 2. Using UIViews, UILabels, UIButtons, UIImageViews, create a scene that you can use to introduce yourself